 Beta tests are known for being quite buggy and for stressing the hell out of the servers.
 The game runs directly from CS:GO itself, as it’s actually a direct upgrade for it.
 The GO servers are more than capable of holding themselves against lots of concurrent players, though, so expect CS 2 to be at least similar to that.

 All XP earned in the tests is also carried over to CS:GO, so that’s another huge incentive for players to give it a try.
 This doesn’t seem like something they would do if there was actually a limited maximum number of players.
 You even get to use your GO items in it.
-So if you’re done ranking up, why bother with the previous game?
+So if you’re done ranking up, it might be a good time to hop on the new servers to see what’s changed.

 With all that said, it’s very possible that there will be no limit number of players for this Limited Testing.
 We’ll make sure to let you know if anything changes down the line.
 Hopefully, it won’t.